 In summer 2007, Elon University established the Elon Academy, an intensive college access program based on academic enrichment, leadership development and family involvement.
 The program serves academically promising Alamance-Burlington high school students with significant financial need and/or no family history of college, historically barriers to considering a college education.
 The mission of the Academy is to support these students (scholars) who are underrepresented on college and university campuses as they pursue higher education, build leadership skills, and develop an active sense of social responsibility.
-Our goal is to provide the support and resources needed to ensure that all of our Academy graduates obtain college degrees, take advantage of the rich experiences of college, and contribute to the intellectual and social climate of the university (and ultimately their communities) through their active
+Our goal is to provide the support and resources needed to ensure that all our Elon Academy scholars obtain college degrees, take advantage of the rich experiences of college, and contribute to the intellectual and social climate of the university (and ultimately their communities) through their active campus/community citizenship.

 We have adopted a holistic youth development model that builds on the strengths the scholars and families bring to our work together.
 We know that with appropriate and comprehensive services, opportunities, and supports there is a college or university at which every talented young person can be successful regardless of financial status.
 We believe that access to information about college is essential, but that information alone is insufficient.
 We see it as our responsibility to provide experiences that will inspire our scholars to find their passion, find meaning in their lives, and imagine new futures for themselves and their families.
 To that end we have developed a four-phase program to partner with our scholars, our families, and our community to build trusting relationships over an extended period of time.
+The Elon Academy programs are based on academic strengthening, leadership development, college-going knowledge and culture, service, and family involvement.
+We believe that these young people and their families deserve the very best we have to offer.
+Delivering challenging, effective, and appropriate curricular and co-curricular experiences is critical to their success.
+We have, therefore, recruitment an extremely talented, experiences and dedicated staff.

 Phase I: College Access Program

-Each year scholars are assigned to a College Access Team (CAT) Mentor (Elon University students who have been trained by our staff) who meets with them face-to-face and virtually to answer questions and provide support and encouragement between Saturday programs.
+Each year scholars are assigned a College Access Team (CAT) Mentor (Elon University students who have been trained by our staff) who meets with them face-to-face and virtually to answer questions and provide support and encouragement between Saturday programs.
 We advise our scholars to take a rigorous high school curriculum including honors and AP classes.
 To ensure success we provide Elon University Academic Coaches (at no cost) on an as-needed basis.
 Counseling services and referrals to community agencies are available to both scholars and their families.
 Transportation for scholars and families is provided, on request, for all activities to remove any barriers to participation.

 Phase II: Transitions to College Program